This article assumes you already know how to setup and configure HAProxy: you know what the terms

 timeout http-keep-alive, the

-timeout http-request value
+timeout http-request value will be used.

 Set the maximum time to wait in the queue for a connection slot to be free